There are currently no products in the cart.

 Our muscles are made up of proteins, which in turn are made up of amino acids.
 Our bodies are constantly going through a state of muscle protein breakdown (MPB) and muscle protein synthesis (MPS).
-Activities such as exercising and walking can place stress on our muscles, causing some of the tissue within them to break down.
+Activities such as exercising and even walking can place stress on our muscles, causing some of the tissue within them to break down.

 In order to repair the damaged muscle tissue, our bodies require a variety of different amino acids.
-Some of the amino acids needed to rebuild muscle proteins cannot be produced by our bodies and therefore, must be obtained through our diet.
-These are known as essential amino acids.
+Some of the amino acids needed to rebuild muscle proteins cannot be produced by our bodies and therefore, must be obtained through our diet — these are known as essential amino acids.

 When we consume protein, whether it’s a protein shake or a piece of chicken, our bodies break it down into amino acids.
 These amino acids are then used to build new proteins within our bodies.
 Some of these new proteins are ultimately used to repair damaged muscle tissue.

-How proteins help building muscle
+How proteins help to build muscle

 Even if you don’t work out, your body still needs a steady supply of protein.
 It doesn’t take strenuous exercise to break down muscle tissue.
-The simple activities we perform in our daily life also strain our muscles, creating the need for our bodies to regularly repair damaged tissue.
+The simple activities we perform in our daily lives also strain our muscles, creating the need for our bodies to regularly repair damaged tissue.

 How Much Protein Do You Need To Build Muscle?

 In general, 1 gram (g) of protein for every pound (lb) of body weight has been a daily dietary staple in the bodybuilding community for over 50 years.
-Athletes and those looking to lose fat have commonly claimed even greater success with higher protein intakes, often times between 1.2 – 1.5g of protein for every lb of bodyweight per day.
+Athletes and those looking to lose fat have commonly claimed even greater success with higher protein intakes, oftentimes between 1.2 – 1.5g of protein for every lb of body weight per day.

 What do scientists say?